gradjitta/Continuous-Control/Report.md

 ## Learning Algorithm

  - The code for DDPG was implemented with the help of udacity lecture material
- - Also referred to ShagtongZhang DRL library https://github.com/ShangtongZhang/DeepRL to dubug my model
+ - Also referred to ShagtongZhang DRL library https://github.com/ShangtongZhang/DeepRL to debug my model